Kemps Creek SAWT Advanced Resource Recovery Technology (ARRT) Facility

 Project Information:

-The Kemps Creek SAWT Advanced Resource Recovery Technology (ARRT) Facility is an Alternative Waste Treatment (AWT) project located in the suburb of Kemps Creek, approximately 45km west of the Sydney CBD in New South Wales.
-Registered in June 2013, the project operates within the Kemps Creek Resource Recovery Park, a major waste management precinct surrounded by industrial developments and the remnants of the region's historical semi-rural market gardening and grazing lands.
+Kemps Creek SAWT Advanced Resource Recovery Technology (ARRT) Facility is an Alternative Waste Treatment project located in Kemps Creek, approximately 45km west of the Sydney CBD in NSW.
+It was registered in June 2013.
+While the exact project area for the carbon estimation is not explicitly detailed, the facility itself is located within the broader Elizabeth Drive Landfill site.